alejofl/turtle-park/README.md

 ./turtle-park [ -Dport=XXXX ]
 ```

-* The default port for the server is `7321`, it can be overriden as shown above.
+* The default port for the server is `7321`, it can be overridden as shown above.

 ### 3.2.
 Administration Client